amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 As if the above numbers aren't enough, you also end up with a vendor lock-in.

 1. Your subscription and customer data are now held hostage by these platforms.
-Instead of the subscriptions and customer records living in your Stripe account, they now live in the platform's Stripe account so that they can **take their cut as an "application fee" from your donations** and lock your organization in.
+Instead of the subscriptions and customer records living in your Stripe account, they now live in the platform's Stripe account so that they can **take their cut as an "application fee" from your donations** and lock your organisation in.
    \
    Check this out as an example (real-world screenshot):
    ![Raisely Stripe Transaction](/imgs/uk-fundraising-platform-fees/raisely-stripe-transaction.png)